svpino/twitter/README.md

 * [An introduction to Autoencoders](https://twitter.com/svpino/status/1381253209163988998?s=20) — A lot in machine learning is pretty dry and boring, but understanding how autoencoders work feels different.
 This is a thread about autoencoders, things they can do, and a pretty cool example.

+* [Test-time augmentation](https://twitter.com/svpino/status/1405450288085995525?s=20) — Here is a simple trick that improves the results of your models.
+Best part: You'll surprise your team.
+Guaranteed.
+Here is an introduction to Test-Time Augmentation, and how you can start using it today.

 ## Building a machine learning career